Compressing Over-the-Counter Markets: A simple example with 3 market participants

 We also obtain the current excess in the market:

-We observe that we have managed to achieve perfectly efficient compression as there is no more excess of notional in the resulting market while all the net positions have remained untouched.
-Individual gross positions are now completely in line with the net positions.
-Nevertheless the solution has generated a new trade (i.e., from $j$ to $i$).
+We observe that we have eliminated all excess in the resulting market while all the net positions have remained constant.
+Individual gross positions are now equal to the net positions.
+Nevertheless the solution has generated a new position (i.e., from $j$ to $i$).
 We thus conclude that, for the non-conservative approach, the residual excess is $0$ and the redundant excess is $20$.

 The results are summarized in Table \ref{tab:example-market}.
-Though simple, the above exercise hints at several intuitive mechanisms and results.
-In the following sections, we develop further those aspects in a systematic and generalized analysis.
+Though simple, the above exercise hints at several intuitive mechanisms and results that are developed further in the paper.